twallema/pyIEEM/data/README.md

 + `BE0101U1_20230706-191203.csv`: Population, land area and population density per Swedish county in 2019.
 Retrieved from: https://www.statistikdatabasen.scb.se/pxweb/en/ssd/START__BE__BE0101__BE0101C/

++ `pop-totale-france-metro.xlsx`: demography of metropolitan france per year of age and sex in 2019.
+Used to distribute the Supplementary Professional Contacts across the desired age groups of the contact matrices.
+Retrieved from: https://www.insee.fr/en/statistiques/2382599?sommaire=2382613.
+Modified: saved as .xlsx instead of .xls.

 #### labor_market_composition

 + `AM0207I5_20230705-155636.csv`: Gainfully employed 16+ years by Swedish county of residence (RAMS) and industrial classification NACE Rev. 2.
 Data for 2018.
 Retrieved from: https://www.statistikdatabasen.scb.se